-• Keep windows open during the duration of the trip as long as weather permits.
+- Keep windows open during the duration of the trip as long as weather permits. - If possible, avoid AC or heat when bus windows are closed.
+HVAC systems can increase the spread of airborne droplets throughout the bus. - Check student temperatures before loading the bus. - Sanitize seats before and after trip if safety precaution is not performed by transportation provider.

-- Avoid AC or heat when bus windows are closed.
-HVAC systems can increase the spread of airborne droplets throughout the bus. - Check student temperatures before loading the bus. - Sit one youth per seat adjacent to each other.
-Siblings may sit together. - Sanitize seats before and after trip if safety precaution is not performed by transportation provider. - It is recommended that students sit in the same seat to and from the destination.
+• It is recommended that students sit in the same seat to and from the destination.